joaomlneto/travis-ci-tutorial-java/README.md

 Just to learn how to use travis-ci in a java project!

-This is a working minimal example of how to use Travis CI (and Codecov) with Java on GitHub.
+This is a working minimal example of how to use Travis CI (and Codecov) with Java on GitHub. bro i am a newbie please accept my pull request .your website is amazing.

 - It uses the [JUnit](https://junit.org) testing framework